Russia’s information war expands through Eastern Europe | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON — As bullets and bombs fall in Ukraine, Russia is waging an expanding information war throughout Eastern Europe, using fake accounts and propaganda to spread fears about refugees and rising fuel prices while calling the West an untrustworthy ally.
+WASHINGTON (AP) — As , Russia is waging an expanding information war throughout Eastern Europe, using fake accounts and propaganda to spread fears about refugees and rising fuel prices while calling the West an untrustworthy ally.

 In Bulgaria, the Kremlin paid journalists, political analysts and other influential citizens 2,000 euros a month to post pro-Russian content online, a senior Bulgarian official revealed this month.
-Researchers also have uncovered sophisticated networks of fake accounts, bots and trolls in an escalating spread of disinformation and propaganda in the country.
+Researchers also have uncovered sophisticated networks of fake accounts, bots and trolls in an escalating spread of in the country.

-Similar efforts are playing out in other nations in the region as Russia looks to shift the blame for its invasion of Ukraine, the ensuing refugee crisis and rising prices for food and fuel.
+Similar efforts are playing out in other nations in the region as Russia looks to shift the blame for , the ensuing and and fuel.

 “Stirring up these reactions is the low-hanging fruit for Russian information operations,” Brookie said.
 “Their state media does audience analysis better than most of the media companies in the world.
 Where these narratives have succeeded are countries where there is more weaponization of domestic discourse or more polarized media markets.”